MasonProtter/Bumper.jl/README.md

 `SlabBuffer` is a slab-based bump allocator which can dynamically grow to hold an arbitrary amount of memory.
 Small allocations from a `SlabBuffer` will live within a specific slab of memory, and if that slab fills up, a new slab is allocated and future allocations will then happen on that slab.
-Small allocations are stored in slabs of size `SlabSize` bytes (default `16` kilobytes), and the list of live slabs are tracked in a field called `slabs`.
+Small allocations are stored in slabs of size `SlabSize` bytes (default 1 megabyte), and the list of live slabs are tracked in a field called `slabs`.
 Allocations which are too large to fit into one slab are stored and tracked in a field called `custom_slabs`.